CrowdHailer/padrino-form-object-example/README.md

 4. Add amount method to form object
   *Form input consists of currency and fractional, output should be a money object.
 Avoids primitive obsession*

+5. Validate form an an expense amount
+  *setting invalid curreny will result in a failure*